Do probiotics survive digestion?

 - There are a lot of health benefits associated with eating probiotic foods.
 So some probiotics must make it through our stomach to improve gut health.

 - If you’ve ever had a strong reaction to a new probiotic food, then you are proof that probiotics make it through our digestive system.

 A microbiome is all of the microorganisms (yeasts, bacteria, fungus) that live on our body.
 Our body is a micro (tiny) biome (home).
 It isn’t just in our digestive system, our microbiome is also on our skin and in our lungs.
 In fact there are more microorganisms in our body then human cells.

 - Eating probiotic rich foods helps our whole microbiome to be healthy and vital.

 - Our microbiome is influenced by the microbiome of those around us.
 In fact close knit communities have their own unique microbiome.
-And if a member from one community joins another community with a different microbiome, then their microbiome changes to match those living around them.

 - What we eat also greatly affects our microbiome.
 For example, someone on a paleo diet will have a fairly different microbiome from someone on a vegan diet.
 And making a change to your diet will rapidly affect your microbiome, which is why it is important to maintain a healthy microbiome diet.

 So is a probiotic rich diet worth the effort of homemade ferments?
 I certainly think so!